cryptic-game/frontend/README.md

 ## Debugging

-VSCode comes with a build-in, ready-to-use [debugger](https://code.visualstudio.com/Docs/editor/debugging).
-Run  the task `run`, switch to the debug section, and start `Run`. **Important:** For the debugger the extension, _Debugger for Chrome_ must be installed.
+VSCode comes with a build-in, ready-to-use [debugger](https://code.visualstudio.com/Docs/editor/debugging)  that requires the  _Debugger for Chrome_  browser extension.
+To use it, run  the task `run`, switch to the debug section, and start `Run`.